By David Hudnall, DMD

 When is Socket Preservation Needed for Patients?

-If patients are having teeth extracted and plan to replace their missing teeth within the near future, dental socket preservation is always an appropriate consideration.
+If patients are having teeth extracted and plan to replace their missing teeth within the near future, this dental bone grafting procedure is always an appropriate consideration.
 It is far easier to preserve bone with small grafts than to allow the ridge to erode only to require more invasive bone grafting for implant placement.
-Greater quantity of bone increases the success rate of implants and allows for better ridge contour and restorative options.
+A greater quantity of bone increases the success rate of implants and allows for better ridge contour and restorative options.

 This concept is important for all dental implants but is an especially important consideration when front teeth are removed.
 In the anterior, a reduction of healed bone height or thickness can result in a poor aesthetic outcome.
 By preserving and augmenting bone at the time of extraction, the dentist improves future implant stability while simultaneously improving the emergence profile of final restorations, making them appear much more like their natural counterparts.